clericl/clericl.github.io/catena/README.md

 ### High-level Overview

 Users will enter a word and then be presented with its etymology, etymological siblings, and other information such as famous quotes.
 Nodes will be identified by the language family they belong to and will be sortable by such.
 Navigation through nodes will present an interactive way to traverse the language tree and move through adjacent etymologies, forming a complete picture of the development of the English language.
+All information is sourced from a Wiktionary dump provided by Gerard de Melo (http://www1.icsi.berkeley.edu/~demelo/etymwn/).

 ## Functionality